 The property is adjacent to a patchwork of 18,000 acres the City of Akron owns and manages to protect the city’s drinking water reservoirs downstream.
 The 300,000 customers who rely on Akron’s municipal water system benefit from the protection of the Lucia S. Nash Preserve and other nearby natural areas.

 What TNC Has Done/Is Doing

-- Developing a plan to open the property to the public in Spring 2020.
+- Opened the property to the public in summer 2020.

 - In 2019 a new parking lot was constructed and plans for a trail began.

 - In 2017 the Conservancy completed a 272-acre acquisition that grew the size of the preserve to 650 acres.